Prasun6736/Exploratory-Data-Analysis-EDA/README.md

 ### Goals of the Project

-1.Explore a banking dataset with Pandas framework.
+1. Explore a dataset with Pandas framework.
-2.Build pivot tables.
+2. Gettting meaningful insights.
-3.Visualize the dataset with various plot types.
+3. Visualize the dataset with various plot types.

 ### Used Libraries